Incremental Class Learning using Variational Autoencoders with Similarity Learning: Results and Discussion

-The EMNIST results in Figure~\ref{fig:angularresults} also illustrate some of the challenges associated with the iCaRL method's retaining of exemplars.
-As the number of exemplars from each previously seen classes decreases, the network suffers from increased catastrophic forgetting.
+The EMNIST results in Figure~\ref{fig:angularresults} also illustrate some of the challenges associated with the iCaRL method's retained exemplars.
+As the number of exemplars from previously seen classes decreases, the network suffers from increased catastrophic forgetting.
 Secondly, variations of images are essential and keeping only exemplars closest to the class's mean does not represent a class well.
 The effectiveness of the exemplars seems to depend on how the mining and loss function work together.
-The figures show differences in rates of forgetting between the loss functions and the same number of exemplars.
+The figures show differences in forgetting rates between the loss functions and the same number of exemplars.

-Figures \ref{fig:angularresults}, \ref{fig:tripletresults}, \ref{fig:contrastiveresults}, and \ref{fig:centerresults} highlight how each of the methods implemented reduces catastrophic forgetting during sequential class learning by testing on a base-test set after each new class is introduced.
-Offline models were trained on all available classes and tested on the base-test set to get the ideal mAP@R shown by a dotted line.
 In Figure \ref{fig:angularresults} to \ref{fig:centerresults}, we observe EWC and EBLL do not provide many benefits for incremental class learning but still retain more initial knowledge than incremental training normally would.
 We see that EWC was the least effective in retaining base knowledge across all datasets and loss functions.
 We note that the EWC technique is still effective for a smaller number of incremental learning steps.
 Alternatively, EBLL provided decent base knowledge retention without exemplars and suffered less from catastrophic forgetting over a more significant number of incremental steps.
-However, the overall best performers for gaining new knowledge and retaining knowledge are iCaRL and our approach as supported by the plots and reinforced further by the discussion around Table \ref{inc_test} below.
+However, the overall best performers for gaining new knowledge and retaining knowledge are iCaRL and our approach, as supported by the plots and reinforced further by the discussion around Table~\ref{inc_test} below.